 \section{Aknowlegments}

-I am grateful to my colleagues from the RDMS group of the CMS CERN Collaboration and to A.\,B.~Arbuzov, Yu.\,M.~Bystritskiy, and S.\,V.~Shmatov for discussions.
-I thank CERN (CMS Group), where part of this work has been carried out, for warm hospitality during my visits.
-This work was partly supported by the Convergence-2025 Research Program of Republic of Belarus (Microscopic World and Universe Subprogram).
+The author is grateful to colleagues from the RDMS group of the CMS CERN Collaboration, and to A.\,B.~Arbuzov, Yu.\,M.~Bystritskiy, and S.\,V.~Shmatov for valuable discussions.
+The author also thanks CERN (CMS Group) for warm hospitality during research visits.
+This work was partly supported by the Convergence-2025 Research Program of the Republic of Belarus (Subprogram ``Microscopic World and Universe'').